 Collins also spent a six-year stint (1901-06) as player-manager of the Red Sox in the fledging American League, skippering his team to two pennants and a triumph over the Pittsburgh Pirates in the first modern World Series in 1903.

-At the time of his death in 1943, Collins, only 5-foot-9 and 178 pounds, was considered by many baseball observers as the best player at his position of all time.
+At the time of his death, Collins was considered by many baseball observers as the best player at his position of all time.

 “They say I was the greatest third baseman, and I would like to believe it,” Collins said.
 “But I don’t know.
 There were many great third basemen in my day.

-“I gave baseball everything I had and when I quit, I was like the guy who died with his boots on.
-My arches had broken down, my legs ached, I had Charley horses and I could hardly lift my right arm.”
+“I gave baseball everything I had and when I quit, I was like the guy who died with his boots on.”

 Year Inducted: 1945